Until recently, implementing AI solutions has been a resource-heavy investment. But things have changed.

 When you’ve understood what you’d like to solve, a no-code AI platform will generally let you get to work on the next steps quickly, regardless of technical know-how.
 Different challenges will require different types of computations.
 And in a self-contained platform that uses automated workflows, you can simply decide which one to use–no building required.

 From here, you decide how deeply you’d like to train your machine learning model.
-And once you do that, you’ve jumped to the point of explanability and interoperability.
-The simplified process will have allowed you to focus more fully on what you’re trying to solve and the results explain themselves.
+And once you’ve done that, you’ve jumped to the point of “explanability” and interoperability.
+The simplified process will allow you to focus more fully on what you’re trying to solve.
+The results will explain themselves.

 As for what’s going on behind the scenes, the platform has that taken care of by implementing a version of what is known as AutoML.
 This philosophy of providing a quick way to point, click, and choose the types of computation processes you’d like to carry out–without needing to code anything–is at the core of the new outlook of platform AI.

 Once the model is placed into production, it is time to think about how future data is going to be input.
 Upload data manually in batches?
 Connect via an API to get real-time data inputs?
 That really depends on your goals, types of implementations, and who is going to be leading the initiatives.

 The problem is that there are myriad key functions whose task load has grown substantially due to the accelerating change in many industries.
-This can leave technical talent spread too thin or making touchy trade-offs in an era when so many decisions can be pivotal for your business.
+This can leave technical talent spread too thin or make touchy trade-offs in an era when so many decisions can be pivotal for your business.

-Automating business processes and decision making is important for so many aspects of keeping up with new operating rhythms.
+Automating business processes and decision-making is important for so many aspects of keeping up with new operating rhythms.
 And augmenting human decision making is gaining ground due to a new, more human-centered way of looking at AI.

 By putting this power in many different areas of your business at once, you free up overburdened technical staff to work on more pressing projects while business users leverage AI in their everyday functions.
 There are minimal new practices to develop.
 You merely need to know your data and know what you want to do with it.

 The uplift that AI and machine learning can bring organizations can’t be disputed.
 And yet, many still feel that these powers are out of their reach.
-While this might be the case for those still considering AI in terms of what was, the advent of a SaaS AI business platform like Kepler has opened up the playing field in ways that just weren’t possible in the past.
+While this might be the case for those still considering AI in terms of the traditional method of development, the advent of SaaS AI business platforms has opened up the playing field in ways that just weren’t possible in the past.